Long-duration Audio-recordings of the Environment

-Summary acoustic indices were calculated at one-minute resolution over all 12 days (12 × 1440 = 17,280 one-minute recording segments).
-The vectors of ten indices were normalised and then clustered using a 10×10 node self-organising map (SOM).
+Ten summary acoustic indices were calculated at one-minute resolution over all 12 days (12 × 1440 = 17,280 one-minute recording segments).
+The vectors of ten indices were normalised and clustered using a 10×10 self-organising map (SOM).
 The 100 nodes were further clustered to yield 27 clusters, each representing a distinct “acoustic regime”.

-The contents of the 27 clusters were identified by selecting the false-colour spectrum of each minute (see top image of SLIDE 22).
+The contents of the 27 clusters were identified by selecting the false-colour spectrum of each minute in each cluster (see top image of SLIDE 24).
 Cluster Y contained very quiet night-time recording segments, while cluster V included the morning chorus and other segments with much bird activity.

 Until recently, biological interest in acoustics was restricted to the vocalising mechanisms and behaviours of individual animals or species.
 This science is known as bioacoustics.
-Technological limitations did not permit long recordings.
-However in the last few years the technological impediments to long recordings have pretty much disappeared.
+Technological limitations in previous years did not permit long recordings.
+However, in the last few years, these technological impediments have pretty much disappeared.
 The effect has been to open up an entirely new science, which is variously called eco-acoustics or soundscape ecology.
 Soundscape ecology studies the interactions between soundscapes and the underlying ecosystem processes.

 There is a huge (orders of magnitude) difference in the scale of bioacoustics versus eco-acoustics.
 Bioacoustics studies acoustic phenomena that have only few seconds duration, whereas eco-acoustic patterns may be days, months, or even years in duration.
 Bioacoustics investigates the behaviour of individuals or single species, whereas eco-acoustics studies, as the name implies, the sounds made by ensembles of thousands of interacting species.